PowerGridModel/power-grid-model/docs/advanced_documentation/build-guide.md

   -t option to run integration test (requires '-i')
 ```

+To list the available presets, run `./build.sh -h`.

 ## Example Setup for Ubuntu 22.04 (in WSL or physical/virtual machine)

 In this section an example is given for setup in Ubuntu 22.04.
 You can use this example in Windows Subsystem for Linux (